HnZGaming/Gaalsien/README.md

 - Feel free to fork/clone/download and edit this project so that you can jump-start on your server's configuration.
 - Let me know if things aren't working out of the box.
 - Suggest any improvements to receive virtual kisses and hugs.

+## Further Optimization

+Following is the list of mods that you may consider removing from the game:

+- MES and NPC mods -- active source of mini-freeze.
+- Offline SafeZone -- generates SafeZones that accumulate in number and cause constant sim drop.

+Following is the list of game/mod/plugin configurations that you can further optimize:

+- Voxel cleanup condition and procedure.
+- Block Limiter configuration.
+- AutoModerator configuration.

 ## Disclaimer